-Blood flow is currently implemented as a continuous mean flow, completely ignoring the pulsating characteristics of the blood circulation.
-This is no limitation for the purpose of our study, but could be of interest when focusing on local effects due to the pulse wave behavior.
-Also, turbulent flow and a variable blood viscosity which is known to play an important role in the area of the capillary bed, are completely ignored.
-Moreover, cells in our study are considered as small particles which freely flow through the blood system and freely diffuse through the tissue compartments.
-Cell specific behaviors, such as rolling or adhesion at the endothelium or immune related activation cannot explicitly be modeled within the CeFloPS simulation.
-However, a similar behavior of cells could potentially be modeled by setting (dynamic) $k$-Parameters (Tab.~\ref{tab:k_values}) for compartmental exchanges.
+Blood flow is currently implemented as a continuous laminar flow, completely ignoring the pulsating characteristics of the blood circulation.
+The assumption of laminar flow in the blood vessels is a highly simplified model that allows for rapid determination of cell positions within the vessels without great computational effort and is supported by the Reynolds numbers in the blood vessels, which were obtained for all vessels.
+All Reynolds numbers are well below the threshold value of 2000 at which transition to turbulent flow would occur \cite{CDT9829}.
+For example, the Reynolds numbers of the aorta range from 1300 to 1900.
+In addition, no pulsatile blood flow is allowed in this state of the simulation which further supports our assumption.
+A more comprehensive depiction of blood flow would encompass pulsed flow, along with additional parameters such as stress in arterial walls or hemorheology and would require solving the Navier-Stokes equation, as outlined for example in \cite{skalak1989} and \cite{secomb2016}.
+Other approaches involve the utilization of finite element or Lattice Boltzmann methods to model blood flow within the vessels, the latter having previously been employed for the arterial vessels of the XCAT phantom, as demonstrated in \cite{10.1145/2807591.2807676}.
+With regard to the intended field of application of CeFloPS, namely the generation of anatomically and physiologically meaningful cell pathways for PET simulations, the computational effort of these methods exceeds the scope of our study.
+Nevertheless, these methods could be of interest when focusing on pulsed flow and local effects due to the pulse wave behavior.
+Also, turbulent flow and a variable blood viscosity, which is known to play an important role in the area of the capillary bed, are completely ignored.
+Moreover, cells in our study are considered as small particles, which freely flow through the blood system and freely diffuse through the tissue compartments.
+Cell-specific behaviors, such as rolling or adhesion at the endothelium or immune related activation cannot explicitly be modeled within the CeFloPS simulation.
+However, a similar behavior could potentially be modeled by setting (dynamic) $k$-parameters (Tab.~\ref{tab:k_values}) for compartmental exchanges.